ramuit44/galactusCrockeryShoppingCart/README.md

 # galactusCrockeryShoppingCart
-A single page shopping cart webapplication for shopping some awesome vintage crockery.
+A single page shopping cart web application for shopping some awesome vintage crockery.

-Browsers(tested) : Chrome - Version 54.0.2840, FireFox 50.0, IE 11.0.9, Safari 6.2.8
+Browsers (tested): Chrome - Version 54.0.2840, Firefox 50.0, IE 11.0.9, and Safari 6.2.8

 ## Libraries used
-* Angular Js - MV* framework for this SPA for building the custom directives(components), controllers and services.
+* Angular Js - MV* framework for this SPA.
+Used for building the custom directives (components), controllers and services.
 * Angular's UI.Router Module - Used for changing app views based on state of the application.
 Used for nested views.
-* Bower - package manager for the solution , resolving any required library dependencies.
+* Bower - package manager for the solution, resolving any required library dependencies.
 * Grunt - Task runner tool for building the project and running app on static server and tests on Karma.
 * Ruby & Compass - In order to use Sass with Grunt and convert scss files to minified css.

 ## Code organization
-* This project's sources are located in the app directory.
+* The project's sources are located in the app directory.
   * The required libraries are located in the app/bower_components directory.
-  * The templates of components and thier corresponding directives, controllers are located in app/app_components directory.
+  * The templates of components and their corresponding directives, controllers are located in app/app_components directory.
   * The app's main controller is located in app directory with name app.js.
   * Each of the component styles are located in the app/styles directory.
-The base.scss is the base style for all the component styles.
+The `base.scss` is the base style for all the component styles.
 * This project's test sources are in the test directory.
   * This project's tests code coverage is in coverage directory.
   * This project's tests result report (grunt-junit-report) is in ./test-results.xml.
 * This project's jshint configuration is in ./.jshintrc and jshint report is in ./jshint-report .
-* This project deleiverables are in dist directory.
+* This project deliverables are in dist directory.

-## Prod Delieverables
+## Prod Deliverables
  * dist/galactus-shopping-cart-app.min.js - All the JS, Html Templates included.
  * dist/app.min.css - All the styles.
  * dist/index.html - Index.